If you ask me why I decided to become a gestational carrier, you might be a bit surprised by my answer.

 I realize that surrogacy is in the news more than it used to be.
 Hollywood is beginning to normalize the idea, but when I started this process, I had really no idea what to expect.
 I imagine there are some women out there reading this who feel the same.
 What is surrogacy?
 Is it scary?
 I hope my story opens up the conversation more because there are so many families in the world who need help to make their dreams of having children a reality.

 The agency's application process is certainly not simple.
-It involves a home visit from a social worker, a 7-page survey, bloodwork, an STD screening and a complete deep dive into your medical history to determine how safe pregnancy will be for you.
-I remember when the social worker showed up to my house to conduct the inspection and survey with me.
+It involves a home visit from a social worker, a 7-page survey, bloodwork, an STD screening, and a complete deep dive into your medical history to determine how safe pregnancy will be for you.
+I remember when the social worker showed up at my house to conduct the inspection and survey with me.
 Here I am, fresh from work, three kids running around and my house a mess!
 Fortunately, she also saw that my home is full of love and that was the most important element she took back with her that day.

 After the review process is done, the next step is to match me with a family.
 I explain this step to my friends and family as "Match.com but for carrying a baby."
 The agency's job is to make sure that my needs and preferences are aligned with the needs and preferences of the intended family.
 For example, if a family prefers a carrier that is vegan or of a certain age or if a carrier has a preference for a particular type of family.
-For me, my preference was to families who face discrimination.
+For me, my preference was for families who face discrimination.
 Same-sex couples were at the top of my list, along with families who had no children and this was their last option.

 It was important to me that my body was serving a truly deserving family who may not otherwise have a chance.